Our Danby Marble Countertops - Two Months In

 Final Thoughts

-After just two months of living with stone our counter has been broken, etched, stunned, and chipped.
-All of those things happened, and will continue to happen, but we are still so happy with our decision.
+After just two months of living with our beloved Vermont marble, our counter has been broken, etched, stunned, and chipped.
+We can see why this makes it a less than ideal design choice for some households.
+But even though all of those things have happened, and will continue to happen, we are still so happy with our decision.
+The patina that the marble inherits with more use, makes it that much more beautiful.
+We wouldn’t have it any other way and it's one of the very best decisions we've made in our kitchen redesign.